ArduPilot/MethodicConfigurator/BLOG.md

 One other approach is described by Bill Geyer in his Blog post: [Predicting Closed Loop Response For Faster Autotune](https://discuss.ardupilot.org/t/predicting-closed-loop-response-for-faster-autotune/75096).

-Download the [46_analytical_pid_optimization.param parameter file](diatone_taycan_mxc/params/46_analytical_pid_optimization.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Uploadd Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).

-# 12. Productive configuration

-Some changes should be made for everyday productive operation.

-Download the [50_everyday_use.param parameter file](diatone_taycan_mxc/params/50_everyday_use.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Upload Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).
+Use *ArduPilot Methodic Configurator* to edit and upload the `46_analytical_pid_optimization.param` file to the FC.

-# 13. Position controller
+# 14. Position controller

 The most inner *angle rate* and *angle* control loops have been tuned.
 Now let's tune the position controller.

-Edit the `47_position_controller.param` file with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Upload Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).

-# 14. Precision land

-These are **optional**, and only make sense if you have extra hardware on your vehicle to support it.
-Download the [49_precision_land.param.param parameter file](diatone_taycan_mxc/params/49_precision_land.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Upload Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).
+Use *ArduPilot Methodic Configurator* to edit and upload the `47_position_controller.param` file to the FC.

 # 15. Guided operation without RC transmitter

 These are **optional**, and only make sense if you do beyond visual line-of-sight (BVLOS) autonomous flights using a companion computer.

-Download the [48_guided_operation.param.param parameter file](diatone_taycan_mxc/params/48_guided_operation.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Upload Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).
+Use *ArduPilot Methodic Configurator* to edit and upload the `48_guided_operation.param` file to the FC.

+# 16. Precision land

+These are **optional**, and only make sense if you have extra hardware on your vehicle to support it.

+Use *ArduPilot Methodic Configurator* to edit and upload the `49_precision_land.param` file to the FC.

+# 17. Productive configuration

+Some changes should be made for everyday productive operation.

+Use *ArduPilot Methodic Configurator* to edit and upload the `50_everyday_use.param` file to the FC.

-# 16. Conclusion
+# 18. Conclusion

 We presented a sequence of small, methodic steps that result in a fully operational and safe drone.
 Beginning with informed hardware decisions, appropriate hardware configuration and concluding with a finely tuned vehicle equipped with robust, fast-acting control loops.
 Each step is documented in its own intermediate parameter file, ensuring reproducibility and traceability.
 Each file is numbered, ensuring that the sequence of steps is clear.
 The number of test flights was reduced to a minimum, and their order was optimized.
-This process was developed for our specific multicopter, but it can be tailored to any other.
+This process was developed for our specific multicopter, but **it can be tailored to any other ArduPilot vehicle**.

 | PID controller | Intermediate parameter file(s) used to configure and tune it |
 |----|----|